doguma/Doby/README.md

 Following are packges utilized in Doby :

-- Selenium and Beautiful Soup was used to access PubMed and to pull texts from available articles to be updated on the database.
+- Selenium and Beautiful Soup were used to access PubMed and to pull texts from available articles to be updated on the database.

-- Nltk, spacy, re was used to clean out the text, and to remove stop words and unnecessary tokens.
+- Nltk, spacy, re were used to clean out the text, and to remove stop words and unnecessary tokens.

 - [**Markovify**](https://github.com/jsvine/markovify) was used for creating Markov Chain from the given text and its word tokens and to regenerate the sentence based on the # of states and word limits.